 Sometimes pressure sores heal slowly, and sometimes they don’t heal at all.
 They are categorized based on characteristics including depth and severity, and they can range from red skin to a deep tissue injury going into muscle and even bone.

-Regardless of what design you choose, there is a pressure relief mattress on our top 5 list that will meet your needs.
 Each of the mattresses on our list is quality-made and designed to help prevent, alleviate, and heal uncomfortable and potentially dangerous pressure sores.

 The Top 5: